Plausible GMM: A Quasi-Bayesian Approach: Theoretical results

 \section{Theoretical results}

 This section is organized as follows.
 We first define notation in Subsection \ref{sec:notation}.
-Subsection \ref{sec:opt} introduces a Bayesian optimal decision-theoretic motivation for the procedure.
-Subsection \ref{simple} presents a Bernstein–von Mises (BvM) theorem in a fixed-dimensional setting under local misspecification and establishes theoretical coverage guarantees for the highest quasi-posterior region.
+Subsection \ref{sec:opt} introduces a Bayesian optimal decision-theoretic motivation for the proposed quasi-Bayes procedure.
+Subsection \ref{simple} presents a Bernstein-von Mises (BvM) theorem in a fixed-dimensional setting under local misspecification and establishes theoretical coverage guarantees for the highest quasi-posterior region.
 Subsection \ref{main} extends the BvM result to the high-dimensional case.
 Finally, subsection \ref{main2} provides a frequentist justification for the coverage of the Bayesian credible set.